 These search may be referred differently based on the objective with which the search is being performed.
 Validity searches are often performed by patent holders or buyers before asserting, licensing, buying, or selling a patent to confirm the enforceability of the claims.
 These searches can help understand whether the patent in question can survive a validity attack, and thus help one take a better-informed and stronger negotiating stance.

-Need for a Patent Validity or Invalidity Search?
+Why do you need for a Patent Validity or Invalidity Search?

 Patent examiners normally have constrained time and resources to conduct their prior art searches.
 By some accounts, the Patent Examiner spends an average of about 12 hours per case to conduct a prior art.
-Given such limited resources, its difficult for the Examiner to explore everything that is out there.
+Given such limited resources, it’s difficult for the Examiner to explore everything that is out there.
 This implies that if the patent is challenged it could put the validity of the patent at risk.
-In a litigation, the defendant can use the result of a patent invalidity search to try and overthrow the patent in court or by filing a petition for IPR.
+In litigation, the defendant can use the result of a patent invalidity search to try and overthrow the patent in court or by filing a petition for IPR.

 What is the Scope of a Patent Invalidity Search?